 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Merrill is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Merrill is a village of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Merrill who work in office and administrative support (17.15%), food service (12.77%), and sales jobs (9.12%).

-Being a small village, Merrill does not have a public transit system used by locals to get to and from work.
+Merrill is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Merrill in 2022 was $19,792, which is low income relative to Michigan and the nation.
 This equates to an annual income of $79,168 for a family of four.
 However, Merrill contains both very wealthy and poor people as well.